 Another reason to exit the SUI tax system is that states may raise and lower tax rates depending on the economic climate.
 For example, most states dramatically raised their SUI taxes to cover rising unemployment during the Great Recession and other less disruptive economic slowdowns.
 Reimbursable employers are not subject to SUI tax increases.

 During the Great Recession most states were forced to borrow money from the federal government to cover the billions of dollars in unemployment claims being paid to out of work Americans.
+(We are again seeing this happen because of the coronavirus pandemic.)
 These states were then forced to not only increase SUI rates but create additional SUI fees that directly addressed paying down the federal loans.
 In most states, these additional SUI fees did not apply to those employers who had reimbursable accounts.

-Since the recession, most SUI programs have stabilized.
-However, its generally believed that most state programs are still not healthy enough to handle even a slight economic dip without again being forced to borrow federal dollars.
+After the recession, most SUI programs stabilized.
+However, most state programs were not healthy enough to handle even a slight economic dip – much less a pandemic – without again being forced to borrow federal dollars.
 Which means returning to increased SUI tax rates.

 Not for everyone